How To Caramelize Sauce On Pork Ribs For A Sweet Finish

 Caramelizing the Sauce

-To caramelize the sauce, pour it right into a saucepan over medium-high warmth.
+To caramelize the sauce, pour it into a saucepan over medium-high heat.

-Bring the sauce to a boil, then scale back the warmth to low and simmer for 10-15 minutes, or until the sauce has thickened to your required consistency.
+Bring the sauce to a boil, then cut back the warmth to low and simmer for 10-15 minutes, or until the sauce has thickened to your required consistency.

 Reduce Heat